faizalami/laravel-mager/docs/installation.md

 ```

 ## Run the laravel project
-Try to run the Laravel project application
+Try to run the Laravel project application using `artisan` command
 ```bash
 $ php artisan serve
 ```